DragonL40/logseq/pages/Parasite.md

-- The use of light
+- The use of light, in